-- D.5.1 The cost of travel to and from the venue for the event, together with the cost of accommodation and meals during the required stay at the venue, shall be borne by the organizing NAC for the International Jury and the International Chief Judge. - D.5.2 The organizing NAC shall not be required to bear all the costs for the other International Judges.
+- D.5.1 The cost of travel to and from the venue for the event, together with the cost of accommodation and meals during the required stay at the venue, shall be borne by the organizing NAC for the international jury and the international chief judge. - D.5.2 The organizing NAC shall not be required to bear all the costs for the other international judges.
 It is recommended that airline tickets and accommodation be arranged at low rates.
-The organizing NAC shall not charge more than half of the regular entry fee for required International Judges.
+The organizing NAC shall not charge more than half of the regular entry fee for required international judges.
 (See also D 3)

-APPENDIX D I APPLICATION FORM FOR APPOINTMENT AS INTERNATIONAL JURY MEMBER FOR RALLY FLYING
+APPENDIX D I APPLICATION FORM FOR APPOINTMENT AS INTERNATIONAL JURY MEMBER FOR RALLY FLYING AND PRECISION FLYING

+Namo

+Name

+Address

 Fax:

 National Aero Club.

-Date of application: Year approved as FAI International Judge
+Date of application:.
+Year approved as FAI International Judge

 Requirements (any two of the following four items):

-1. Participation as Jury Observer (World or Continental Championship, 1 only)
+1. Participation as jury observer (World or Continental Championship, 1 only)

 Year: Venue:

-2. Participation as Chief Judge (World or Continental Championship, 1 only)
+2. Participation as chief judge (World or Continental Championship, 1 only)

 Year: Venue:

-3. Participation as rules, 2 only) Competition Director( World or Continental or National Championship under identic
+3. Participation as rules, 2 only) competition director(World or Continental or National Championship under identical

 Year: Venue:

 Year: Venue:

-4. Participation as a Competitor or Team Manager( in FAI Rally Flying Championship, 2 only)
+4. Participation as a competitor or team manager(in FAI Rally Flying Championship, 2 only)

 Year: Venue:

 Year: Venue:

-e a detailed and thorough knowledge of the FAI Sporting Code and the current Rules of the sport of Rally Flying.
+a detailed and thorough knowledge of the FAI Sporting Code and the current Rules and the sport of Rally Flying.

 Signed:

-ational Aero Club of confirms, that the information given above is correct.
+lational Aero Club of confirms, that the information given above is correct.

-Nar ne of NAC Official (printed): Signature:
+Nan ne of NAC Official (printed): Signature:

+on in NAC: NAC Address:

+Fax: